flyingcircusio/fc-nixos/doc/src/elasticsearch.md

 mode which means that it won’t try to find other ES nodes before initializing the cluster.

-Having both ES6 and ES7 nodes in a cluster is possible.
-This allows rolling upgrades.
-Note that new nodes that are added to a cluster have to use the newest version.

-ES7: Values must use the same format as nodeName (just the hostname by default) or cluster initialization will fail.
+Values must use the same format as nodeName (just the hostname by default) or cluster initialization will fail.

 **flyingcircus.roles.elasticsearch.initialMasterNodes**

-*(ES7 only, has no effect for ES6)*

 Name of the nodes that should take a part in the initial master election.